Have a question about online support?

 Download Office 365 to Your Computer

-This page from Information Technology has everything students need to know about downloading Office 365 apps for free using their BSU email account.
+This article from the Information Technology knowledge base has everything students need to know about downloading Office 365 apps for free using their BSU email account.
 Be sure to carefully read the instructions and check the system requirements needed in order to properly download these apps.

 Need More Assistance?